How to Make a Margarita

 - To mix the margarita, add your mix and tequila, along with fresh ice, to a cocktail shaker.

-- To make the salt rim, moisten the edge of a rocks glass or margarita glass with a lime wedge.
+- To make the salt rim, moisten the edge of a glass with a lime wedge.
 Dip the rim on a plate sprinkled with salt (we like Kosher salt).

 - Now shake the cocktail until frost forms on the outside of your shaker.
 Pour into a cocktail glass and serve.